Last Updated on June 24, 2022 by Laura Turner

-As previously discussed, nutrition and lifestyle interventions have been shown to improve patient outcomes, yet only 27% of United States medical schools offer at least 25 hours of nutrition education in their four year curriculum1.
+As previously discussed, nutrition and lifestyle interventions have been shown to improve patient outcomes, yet only 27% of the United States medical schools offer at least 25 hours of nutrition education in their four-year curriculum.
 So what is the future of nutrition education in medical schools, residencies, and medical systems, more broadly?
 What programs are under development and do they hold promise?

-Building on these foundations, at least ten US medical schools, including the George Washington University School of Medicine, now teach culinary medicine to third and fourth year medical students as elective courses in their curricula.
-Tulane has developed and distributed a culinary medicine curriculum to multiple additional schools2.
-Continuing Medical Education (CME) courses in Culinary Medicine have been created; a few are now offered through the North American Center for Continuing Medical Education2.
+Building on these foundations, at least ten US medical schools, including the George Washington University School of Medicine, now teach culinary medicine to third and fourth-year medical students as elective courses in their curricula.
+Tulane has developed and distributed a culinary medicine curriculum to multiple additional schools.
+Continuing Medical Education (CME) courses in Culinary Medicine have been created; a few are now offered through the North American Center for Continuing Medical Education.
 A few hospitals are realizing the benefits of these programs as well and have started classes for clinicians and the community on health and nutrition.

 Historically, practical nutrition education has received little emphasis in the medical school curriculum.
 While opponents may stress the availability of other health professionals to focus on nutritional requirements, the plethora of evidence linking nutritional behaviors to positive or negative outcomes suggests that physicians need to hold a seat at the table.
 The expansion of programs such as culinary medicine electives, conferences, and continuing education credits offer hope that access to nutrition education will continue to grow.